rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 starting on the next one, we create a new thread for every connection, and do the processing inside of the thread.
 There's a problem with that, however: if we get a thousand requests, then we create a thousand threads.
-Someone making ten million requests to our server could create havok.
+Someone making ten million requests to our server could create havoc.
 So instead, we create a 'pool' of threads, with a size of our choosing.
 As requests come in, we send them to the pool for processing.
 The pool maintains a queue of requests.
 Each of the threads in the pool pops a request off of this queue, handles the request, and then asks the queue for another request.
 With this design, we can process N requests concurrently, where N is the number of threads.

-This design is one of many ways to improve the thouroughput of our web server.
+This design is one of many ways to improve the throughput of our web server.
 This isn't a book about web servers, though, so it's the one we're going to cover.
 Other options are the "fork/join" model, and the "single threaded async I/O" model.
 If you're interested in this topic, you may want to read more about